-† Related Prayers of the Faithful
+Related Prayers of the Faithful

-Option 1: That we might live with integrity, taking care that our speech and actions are in accord with our true selves, we pray to the Lord, Lord, hear our prayer...
+Option 1: That we might live with integrity, taking care that our speech and actions are in accord with that which is in our hearts, we pray to the Lord...

-Option 2: That we might listen to Pope Francis' call to care for the earth and respond with meaningful action, we pray to the Lord, Lord, hear our prayer...
+Option 2: That we might hear the call of Pope Francis to care for the earth, and respond to it with meaningful action, we pray to the Lord...